nrajshell/Optimization/README.md

 # Optimization
-This is a repository to put the pyomo code of optimization
+This is a repository to upload pyomo code of optimization problems